michalk-k/Home-Assistant-TimscaleDB/README.md

 ## Grafana

-Like TimescaleDB, you have option to use Home Assistant add-on or external Grafana.
+For Grafana, you can choose to use the Home Assistant add-on or external Grafana.
 Installation itself requires no notes.

-Grafana natively supports postgresql.
+Grafana natively supports PostgreSQL.
 The only thing is to configure a datasource within Grafana.
-Provide `77b2833f-timescaledb:5432` as Host Url, then database name, user name and password as created earlier.
-Enable TimescaleDB switch - it will enable TimescaleDB specific features in SQL builder.
-Configuration of diagrams described in this article will not be using it though.
+Provide `77b2833f-timescaledb:5432` as Host Url, then the database name, user name, and password as created earlier.
+Enable TimescaleDB switch - it will enable TimescaleDB-specific features in SQL builder.
+Although the configuration of diagrams described will not need it.

-:bulb: Note, data source offers no option to set TimeZone.
+:bulb: Note, the data source offers no option to set TimeZone.

 # Working with TimescaleDB

 Let's start with an ASCII art showing what we are going to achieve:
 * Older `ltss` data will be compressed, and the even older one will be removed from the database
-* We create the first level aggregation (hourly) being updated by recent data found in the `ltss` table
+* We create the first level aggregation (hourly), being updated by recent data found in the `ltss` table
-* We create the second-level aggregation (daily) built updated by data from the previous aggregation.
+* We create the second-level aggregation (daily), built on updated data from the previous aggregation.

 The diagram below depicts the time-wise dependencies between TimescaleDB objects accessing other ones.
-Note the fact, that CAGGs looks at source data limited by floating time window.
-It allows to delete old data from source objects.
+Note the fact that CAGGs look at source data through a floating time window.
+Considering CAGGs will never look again at old data, it allows the deletion of those data from source objects.

 ```
       drop old data       compressed data